anatse/diadro_ws/readme.md

 * [diadro](./diadro/) - Desktop application or WASM library, depending on selected compile target

 ## Code view
-If you using Visual Studio Code use plugin [Better Comments](https://marketplace.visualstudio.com/items?itemName=aaron-bond.better-comments) for better perception.
+If you're using Visual Studio Code use plugin [Better Comments](https://marketplace.visualstudio.com/items?itemName=aaron-bond.better-comments) for a better perception.

 ## Compilation and start